K3ysTr0K3R/CVE2PoC/README.md

 ![CVE2PoC_report](assets/CVE2PoC_report.png)

 > By default, CVE2PoC automatically generates a detailed JSON and HTML reports in the current directory.
-> To use a different output directory, use the `-o` flag.
+To use a different output directory, use the `-o` flag.

+To test this feature, you can use the provided [sample files](CVE2PoC/data/samples).

 ## CVE Description